squidfunk/mkdocs-material/docs/setup/setting-up-a-blog.md

 [`post_excerpt_separator`](#+blog.post_excerpt_separator){ #+blog.post_excerpt_separator }

 :   :octicons-milestone-24: Default: `<!-- more -->` – This option specifies
-    the separator the [built-in blog plugin] will look for in a post' content when generating [post excerpts].
+    the separator the [built-in blog plugin] will look for in a post's content when generating [post excerpts].
 All content after the separator is not considered to be part of the excerpt.